DanielAubin/Meta_learner-for-Causal-ML/README.md

 # Meta-learners for Causal-ML

-This repository collects Meta-Learners for causal inference estimation.
+This repository collects Meta-learners for causal inference estimation.

 The datastructure has to be the following:

 * y = outcome variable